transportenergy/ipcc-ar6-wg3-ch10/README.rst

 ~~~~

 - Ordinate: CO₂ emissions [t], normalized so that 2010 = 1.
-- Horizontal:
+- Abscissa:

   - Panels: 2020, 2030, 2050, and 2100.
   - Groups within panels: IAM and Sectoral.
   - Sub-groups:

-    - For IAM group: 3 sub-groups for scenarios
+    - For IAM group: 3 sub-groups of scenarios by CO₂eq concentration.
-    - For Sectoral group: baseline and policy groups.
+    - For Sectoral group: 2 sub-groups: baseline, policy.

 - Geometry: vertical bar.